Home » Breads » Homemade Dinner Rolls (+Video)

 Overhead photo of stacked Homemade Yeast Rolls on tray with side of butter.

-WANT MORE DELICIOUS RECIPES?
+WANT MORE RECIPES?

 Square photo with Homemade Yeast Rolls being brushed with butter.

-Homemade Dinner Rolls (+Video)
+Soft Dinner Rolls Recipe (+Video)

-These Homemade Dinner Rolls are so light, fluffy and buttery!
+These homemade Dinner Rolls are so light, fluffy and buttery!
 A delicious bread recipe that is a great accompaniment to any meal!

-5 from 36 votes
+5 from 84 votes

 Print Pin Rate